Recreational Fire Permit Information

 How to Apply

-- Pay $10 fee for Burn Permit online, via mail, or in person to the North Canton Permit Department located at 145 North Main Street
+- Apply Online, or in person with the Department of Administration located at 145 North Main Street

 - The Fire Department will conduct an inspection of the premises within ten calendar days between the hours of 9am and 7pm.
 The resident does not need to be present for the inspection if they have had a permit in the prior year.